 If you’re looking for a car seat that will suit you and your family for longer, investing in a multi-group car seat that spans across numerous seat groups is the most cost-effective option available.
 At Direct4Baby, finding a multi-group car seat for your child’s age range is simple, as you need only filter by car seat group in the dedicated Car Seats and Travel collection.

 How much should I spend on a Car Seat?

-Each car seat that has been manufactured under the newest regulations (2017), has to meet these up to date safety standards by law - so essentially even the cheapest car seats are safe, to an extent.
-These car seats won’t break your budget, but it’s important to keep in mind that the cheaper seats won’t come with all the added extras and accessories that you may find in a slightly pricier model and may not last as long But no two models of car seats are the same.
-Some may offer a cheaper price point because they have low safety ratings, whereas other cheaper models may have excellent safety ratings, but have a lower price point simply because they lack style and aesthetics.
-It pays to do your research on these subjects - after all, it is your child’s safety that is ultimately the most important factor to consider whilst purchasing a car seat.
-A quick google search of your preferred model will bring up safety ratings, customer reviews and more, to help you make the best decision for you and your child.
+By law, each car seat has been manufactured under the newest car seat regulations, and has to meet up to date safety standards - so essentially even the cheapest car seats are safe, to an extent.
+These car seats won’t break your budget, but it’s important to keep in mind that the cheaper seats won’t come with all the added extras and accessories that you may find in a slightly pricier model and may not last as long.

 Should I buy a used car seat?